LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Programming is like sex. - Make one mistake and you end up supporting it for the rest of your life.
+Your momma is so fat, you need to switch to NTFS to store a picture of her.

 <!--joke-end-->